addresscloud/terraform-cloud-action/README.md

 ## Usage

-Terraform Cloud requires a .tar.gz file containing Terraform configuration and build artifacts if required.
-This example GitHub workflow demonstrates building Lambda functions (output in the `build` directory), and then archiving along with Terraform configuration (in the `infrastructure` directory) for deployment.
+This action submits a run to a Terraform Cloud workspace which performs a plan and then apply.
+Once the run is succesfully submitted the action returns a success, leaving the apply to continue to run in Terraform Cloud.
+Variables and settings should be configured using the Terraform Cloud UI.
+Terraform Cloud requires a .tar.gz archive containing the Terraform configuration, and build artifacts if required.
+The example shows a GitHub workflow archiving Lambda functions (in the `build` directory) alongside a Terraform configuration (in the `infrastructure` directory) for deployment.
+The archive is then passed to the action for deployment to Terraform Cloud.

 ```
 - name: Create tar gz file